They are cancerous tumors that arise from the cells that hold the body together (connective tissue).

 There are almost 100 to 75 subtypes of various soft tissue sarcomas.

-These subtypes differ in terms of their tissue of origin, genetic alterations, clinical behavior or sensitivity to certain therapies, age of onset, aggressiveness, and growth pattern.
+These subtypes differ in their tissue of origin, genetic alterations, clinical behavior or sensitivity to specific therapies, age of onset, aggressiveness, and growth pattern.

 Soft tissue sarcomas are more common than bone sarcomas.